Safety and Liveness of Quantitative Properties and Automata: Safety of Quantitative Automata

-\begin{proof}[Proof of \cref{cl:SafetyClosureValDet}] Let $\A$ be a $\Val$-automaton.
+For the prefix-independent value functions we study, the safety-closure automaton from the proof of \cref{cl:SafetyClosure} can be taken as a deterministic automaton with the same value function.

+\begin{thm} Let $\Val \in \{\LimInf, \LimSup, \LimInfAvg, \LimSupAvg\}$.
+Given a $\Val$-automaton $\A$, we can construct in \PTime a $\Val$-automaton that expresses its safety closure and can be determinized in \ExpTime. \end{thm} \begin{proof} Let $\A$ be a $\Val$-automaton.
 We construct its safety closure $\A'$ as an $\Inf$-automaton in polynomial time, as in the proof of \cref{cl:SafetyClosure}.
 Observe that, by construction, every run $\rho$ of $\A'$ yields a nonincreasing weight sequence for which there exists $i \in \NN$ such that for all $j \geq i$ we have $\gamma(\rho[i]) = \gamma(\rho[j]) = \Inf(\gamma(\rho))$.
 Then, to construct a $\Val$-automaton that is equivalent to $\A'$, we simply copy $\A'$ and use the value function $\Val$ instead.
 Similarly, to obtain a deterministic $\Val$-automaton that is equivalent to $\A'$, we first determinize the $\Inf$-automaton $\A'$ in exponential time~\cite[Thm.~7]{DBLP:conf/vmcai/KupfermanL07}, and then the result can be equivalently considered as a $\Val$-automaton for the same reason as before. \end{proof}